 “This condition,” according to the FDA, “results in a large decrease in the amount of oxygen carried through the blood.
 It is life-threatening and can result in death. … OTC benzocaine gels and liquids are sold under different brand names such as Anbesol, Hurricaine, Orajel, Baby Orajel, Orabase, and various store brands.”

 The product liability attorneys at Reich & Binstock will investigate these types of injury claims as well.
-Anyone who knows of a situation worthy of observation should call toll-free one of the experienced attorneys at Reich & Binstock for a free review of the situation.
+Anyone who knows of a situation worthy of observation should call toll-free one of the experienced product liability attorneys at Reich & Binstock for a free review of the situation.